GASCompanion/GASCompanionDemo/readme.md

   - Handle attribute changes within a UMG widget
   - React to gameplay effects changes (showing an icon whenever the Burnt effect is applied and active)
   - Be notified of cooldown changes for 3 abilities.
-  - Basic exampe of a simple Gameplay Cue to handle the visuals of the Burnt gameplay effect.
+  - Basic example of a simple Gameplay Cue to handle the visuals of the Burnt gameplay effect.

 ## Documentation